lnis-uofu/OpenFPGA/tutorials/building.md

 To build the tool you have to be in OpenFPGA folder and do:
 - mkdir build && cd build
 - cmake .. -DCMAKE_BUILD_TYPE=debug
-- make OR make -j
+- make (*WARNING using docker you cannot use "make -j", errors will happen*)